| | The Arab world today is a rich

 communications, development, technology

+and industrialization.
 The headquarters of the

 Arab League is in Tunis, Tunisia, which